VAT and duties

 |Standard||20%||Most goods and services|

 Check the VAT rates on different goods and services.
-Some things are exempt from VAT, eg postage stamps and some financial and property transactions.
+Some things are exempt from VAT, such as postage stamps and some financial and property transactions.

 VAT is normally included in the price you see in shops, but there are some exceptions.